makerdao/xdomain/forta-bots/No-Settle/README.md

   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata contains:
-    - `blockTimestamp`: The current block's timestamp.
+    - `currentBlockTimestamp`: The current block's timestamp.
     - `latestSettleTimestamp`: The timestamp of the latest Settle event emitted (if it is known).